akhiljalan/spatialBioprocessing/README.md

 - Develop different modeling approaches for metabolism and cell growth, based on statistical methods, transfer learning, etc.
 - Build a *bioprocess optimization* layer that leverages e.g. Bayesian Optimization to design optimal media and bioprocess conditions.
 - Use adaptive mesh refinment in the time domain to save compute costs by not solving a full dynamic FBA instance at each timestep.
 In other words, advect at a much finer time resolution than flux balancing.

+[^1] If your cell line is not available on BiGG, you can also load custom metabolic models via an SBML or XML file.
+However, to use this code you'll need to ensure consistency with COBRA model formats such as `_e` suffices for exchange reactions, as well as refactoring a bit.
+If you're interested in refactoring the codebase to support custom metabolic models, please file an issue or email me!